• Skip to primary navigation

 Serving Suggestions

 Once chilled, serve this soup sprinkled with your choice of toppings.
-Watermelon Gazpacho is very light, so I'd recommend rounding out the meal with a salad (try my quick Chopped Salad) and crusty bread.
-You could also pair it with a simple sandwich (like my Tomato Avocado Sandwich).
+This Watermelon Gazpacho is very light, so I'd recommend rounding out the meal with a salad (try my quick Chopped Salad or this Quinoa Arugula Salad) and crusty bread.
+You could also pair it with a simple sandwich (like my Tomato Avocado Sandwich or this tasty Baguette Sandwich).

-This soup would be fantastic for a picnic!
-Pack it in a large thermos to keep it cold.
-Or for a fancy cocktail party, serve the soup in mini shooters for a beautiful presentation.
+This soup is also fantastic for get togethers, like picnics (pack it in a large thermos to keep it cold).
+For a fancy cocktail party, serve the soup in mini shooters for a beautiful presentation.

 Storage

-Store any leftovers in an airtight container in your refrigerator.
-The soup is best fresh, but it will keep for two to three days.
+Store any leftovers in an airtight container in your refrigerator, separating the soup and toppings.
+The soup tastes best when freshly made, but it will keep for two to three days.

 Related Recipes

-Looking for other light, veggie-packed soup recipes?
-Then, you'll love my Easy Asian Dumpling Soup, Curried Corn Chowder, Vegetable Soup, and my Roasted Carrot Soup, too!
+Looking for more light, summery soup recipes?
+Check out my Curried Corn Chowder, Vegetable Soup, and my Roasted Carrot Soup recipes next!

 Two bowls of watermelon soup and napkins on a marble counter.